 - 2 slices white bread with crusts

-- Clausen Kosher dill pickle spears – as many as you want!
+- Kosher dill pickle spears – as many as you want!

 - Slice your Velveeta

-- Add a splash of olive oil to the skillet
+- Add 1 tablespoon of butter to the skillet

 - Heat your skillet on medium high

-- When the oil is shimmering, but not smoking, place your sandwich butter side down into the skillet
+- When the butter bubbles, place your sandwich non-buttered side down into the skillet

-- Fry untilthe first side is golden brown – it will take only 2-3 minutes
+- Fry until the bottom is golden brown – it will take only 2-3 minutes

 - Turn it over with a spatula, press down lightly and fry until your cheese is melting and the second side is golden brown.
 I prefer mine just shy of too brown.
 It gives it a crispy crunch, then melts in your mouth.

 - Plate, slice in half diagonally and serve with pickles.
 The acidity of the pickle is a perfect counterpoint to the savory sandwich